-If reference mode 00 is requested, or if an external reference is selected but a temperature measurement is being requested, wait $45\mu s$ with \overline{CS} high after writing the conversion byte to extend the acquisition and allow the internal reference to power up.
+If reference mode 00 is requested, or if an external reference is selected, but a temperature measurement is being requested, wait 45 $\mu$ s with $\overline{CS}$ high after writing the conversion byte to extend the acquisition and allow the internal reference to power up.
 To perform a temperature measurement, write 24 bytes (192 cycles) of zeros after the conversion byte.
 The temperature result appears on DOUT during the last 2 bytes of the 192 cycles.
+Temperature results are available in 12-bit format.